Skip to main content

 Visa, Travel, and Logistics Differences

-Thailand: E-Visa available online (CAD $80-120).
+Thailand: E-Visa available online (AUD $80-120).
 Tourism infrastructure is excellent (lots of hotels, restaurants, spas, attractions).
 English is widely spoken in tourist areas.
 Flight time from NZ: ~16 hours.
 Geographical advantage: if you want beach recovery post-treatment, Phuket and Bangkok offer island relaxation.
 This appeals to patients seeing dental tourism as a wellness vacation.

-India: E-Visa available online (CAD $90-120).
+India: E-Visa available online (AUD $90-120).
 English is widely spoken (India is an English-speaking country due to historical British influence).
 Tourism infrastructure is growing but less developed than Thailand.
 Flight time from NZ: ~18-20 hours (longer).
 Geographical appeal: cultural tourism (Taj Mahal, temples, markets) rather than beach relaxation.

 Practical consideration: If you want to combine dental treatment with vacation, Thailand (beaches, spas, resorts) has appeal.
 If you want to focus purely on treatment with some cultural tourism during recovery, India works equally well.